-COMAIR FLIGHT 5191

-CRASHED ON RUNWAY: AUGUST 27, 2006 IN LEXINGTON, KENTUCKY
+COMAIR FLIGHT 5191 CRASHED ON RUNWAY: AUGUST 27, 2006 IN LEXINGTON, KENTUCKY

-The sun hadn't come up in Lexington, Kentucky, as Comair allowed to examine the surfaces as well as their configuration.
-Flight 5191 started heading down the taxiway and onto the runway at Blue Grass Airport.
+The sun hadn't come up in Lexington, Kentucky, as Comair Flight 5191 started heading down the taxiway and onto the runway at Blue Grass Airport.
 The pilots chatted about various things that were not pertinent to flight and operation of the aircraft, a clear violation of the sterile cockpit rule that was required to be followed during this important time.